I don’t know how else to describe quinoa other than “fun.”

 - Add the egg and mix until the mixture is moist.

-- Heat 1 Tbsp of oil in a large cast iron skillet over medium high heat.
+Heat 1 Tbsp of butter in a large cast iron skillet over medium high heat.
 Shape the quinoa mixture into ¼ c patties.
 Place the patties on the skillet.
 Cook for 2-3 minutes, flip, and continue cooking for an additional 1-2 minutes, until the patties are golden.

-- Repeat with any additional mixture, adding oil if the skillet seems dry.
+Repeat with any additional mixture, adding butter if the skillet seems dry.
 Keep the finished patties warm in a low oven until everything has been cooked.

 - Serve with your favorite dipping sauce and a salad.